desertcart/rooroo-github/README.md

 See original repo for docs.
-This just changes the custom prompts to work with github issues, instead of using a local state file for observability
+This just changes the custom prompts to work with github issues, instead of using a local state file for observability.

+Watch your roocode run on your repo in github issues.

+Set up your org / repo name is `issue-manager.sh`

+Run `gh auth` in your command line to authenticate first.

+You may need to create the labels required in your repo first

 # 🚀 rooroo (如如): Minimalist AI Orchestration with Specialist Agents 🚀